Brexit – is your business data compliance ready?

 With the latest ‘Brexit Deadline’ of 31 October 2019 now passed, the UK is playing a waiting game around when, and if, we will leave the European Union.

-Add to the mix that the possibility of the UK leaving the EU with ‘no-deal’ is still real, then your business needs to be aware of and prepare for the actions you could need to take to remain compliant with data protection requirements.
+Add to the mix that the possibility of the UK leaving the EU with ‘no-deal’ is still real, then your business needs to be aware of and prepare for the actions you could need to take to remain data compliant.

 1. Flow of personal data across borders